 If either or both spouses disagree with the judge’s decision, they may also want to file an appeal.

 How Long Does a Contested Divorce Take in Tennessee?

 Depending on the amount and the complexity of the issues involved, a contested divorce can last years, with the average case lasting a year or longer.
 If the spouses agree to divide a pension, that process may take an additional 60 to 180 days after the court grants the divorce.

-Work with Experienced Chattanooga Contested Divorce Attorneys
+Work with Local Chattanooga Contested Divorce Attorneys

 Our Chattanooga contested divorce lawyers recognize that all divorces cannot be resolved through amicable negotiation.
 When litigation is the best option, we are here to aggressively fight for your rights so that you may achieve a fair outcome in your case.
 The consequences of a lack of preparation are severe.
 Make sure you have the right representation on your side to protect your future.

-Don’t wait to call our contested divorce lawyers in Chattanooga.
+Don’t wait to call our contested divorce lawyers in Chattanooga,.
 Call (423) 299-4489 now.

 I would recommend them to any and everyoneAshley W.